best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/r-udfs.md

 ````

 Next, we can read in the data we want to analyse.
-The `repartition` argument has been set to 10 just to ensure there are multiple partitions in the data.
+The `repartition` argument in `spark_read_parquet` has been set to 5 just to ensure there are multiple partitions in the data.

 ```` {tabs}
 ```{code-tab} R
 config <- yaml::yaml.load_file("ons-spark/config.yaml")

-# read in data
+# read in and partition data
-rescue <- sparklyr::spark_read_parquet(sc, config$rescue_clean_path)
+rescue <- sparklyr::spark_read_parquet(sc, config$rescue_clean_path, repartition = 5)

 # preview data
 dplyr::glimpse(rescue)